AbinayaaBuild/medical-diagnosis-env/README.md

 Run inference:
 python inference.py

 🏁 Result

 The system successfully evaluates multiple patient cases and produces accurate diagnoses using a structured reward mechanism.

-It demonstrates:

-🏁 Result

-The system successfully evaluates multiple patient cases and produces accurate diagnoses using a structured reward mechanism.